traefik-workshops/k3s-and-traefik-proxy/02-Secure-the-Dashboard-With-Middleware/README.md

-# Secure the Dashboard with Authentication
+# Secure the Dashboard with Middleware

 ## Prerequisites